top of page

 HOUSE AFTER

-• New metal siding over added insulation and new roof with photovoltaic panels
+• New siding and roof made of non-toxic metal; photovoltaic panels

 • New triple-pane windows & insulated doors